-For this property type with two years of operation (24 months), the assessment is determined using the Income Approach.
+For this property type the assessment is typically determined using the Income Approach.
 The Income Approach best reflects the typical actions of buyers and sellers when purchasing income-producing properties.

 The City of Edmonton requests financial information from owners during the annual Request for Information (RFI) process.
 Annually, property owners are required to provide the following via the RFI process: